Halalaluyafail3/LuaPreprocessor/README.md

 ```
 usage: ./Preprocessor input [output]
 Available input options:
+  f      use the file 'f' as input, if it doesn't begin with '-'
+  -      use the standard input as input
+  -- f   use the file 'f' as input
+  -b f   use the file 'f' as input, opened in binary mode
   -e in  use the argument 'in' as input
-  -- f   use the file 'f' as input
-  -      use the standard input as input
-  f      use the file 'f' as input, if it doesn't begin with '-'
 Available output options:
+         use the standout output if nothing is provided
-  f      use the file 'f' as output
+  f      use the file 'f' as output, if it doesn't begin with '-'
-         or use the standout output if no output is provided
+  -- f   use the file 'f' as output
+  -b f   use the file 'f' as output, opened in binary mode
 ```
-Input is specified by a file name, stdin with `-`, or as a program argument with `-e`.
-Output is a file name, or stdout if nothing is provided.
-In the exceptional case where a file name begins with `-`, a special case is made for `--` to interpret the next argument as a file name.
-All files are opened in text mode.
+The input will be read from the specified file, standard input, or the provided program argument.
+The output will be written to the specified file, or standard output if nothing is specified.
+By default, files will be used as text streams. `-b` can be specified before a file to indicate that it should be used as a binary stream. `--` can be specified before a file to allow for files that begin with a hyphen and should be used as text streams.
+Standard input and standard output will always be used as text streams.

 Example: `./Preprocessor foo.lua out.lua` reads from `foo.lua` and writes to `out.lua`